FREE Mobile phone rental in South Africa

 Metropolitan Bus Service

 The buses are stopping at special signs along their main routes.
-The metropolitan bus service is not running on a real timetable.
+The metropolitan bus service is not running on a timetable.

 Problems: Let's say it like this – there are not too many buses in Cape Town … and they are not going everywhere…